Treatment of Gastric and Esophageal Movement Disorder - Achalasia and Poem Procedure

 • Gastroesophageal reflux disease.

-Long-term follow-up is needed regardless of the treatment you receive.
-This is because the treatments are palliative – that is, relieve the symptoms – and do not cure achalasia or stop its progression.
+Long-term follow-up care is needed regardless of the treatment you receive.
+This is because the treatments are palliative -- meaning they relieve symptoms -- and do not cure achalasia or stop its progression.
 Symptoms can recur.
-Also can develop gastroesophageal reflux.
+Gastroesophageal reflux can also develop.

 What result can be expected from the different treatment options?

-The POEMendoscopic procedure is effective in over 91% of people with Achalasia It is important to remember that up to 20% of people experience symptoms of gastroesophageal reflux after surgery.
+Endoscopic procedure POEM Effective in over 91% of people with achalasia It is important to remember that up to 20% of people experience symptoms of gastroesophageal reflux after surgery.
 The percentage of complications during surgery is less than 1%.

-Balloon dilation improves symptoms in 50% to 93% of people with chalice.
-It may be necessary to repeat the procedure to maintain an improvement in the symptom.
+Balloon dilation improves symptoms in 50% to 93% of people with achalasia.
+The procedure may need to be repeated to maintain improvement in the symptom.
 Repeated dilation increases the risk of causing a hole/perforation in the esophagus.
-Complications up to 2-4% during expansion.
+Complications up to 2-4% during extension.

-Botox injection - Up to 35% of people with achalasia will feel an improvement in the relaxation of the lower sphincter of the esophagus.
+Botox injection- Up to 35% of people with achalasia will feel an improvement in relaxing the lower esophageal sphincter.
 The injections should be repeated every six to 12 months to maintain symptom relief.

-Medications can improve symptoms in 0% to 25% of people with achlesia.
+Medications- can improve symptoms in 0% to 25% of people with achalasia.

-First, you will need to understand that achalasia is a lifelong condition.
+To begin with, you will need to understand that achalasia is a lifelong condition.
 It is important to have realistic expectations about the results of the different treatment procedures.
-No treatment cures achalasia 100%.
+No treatment cures achalasia by 100%.

 It is important to discuss all treatment options and their success rates for controlling symptoms, the need for repeated procedures and frequency, and the risks and benefits of each procedure.

-Patients diagnosed with Achalasia and undergoing treatment are recommended to assimilate the habits and work on the following beneficial emphases:
+Patients diagnosed with achalasia and undergoing treatment are recommended to assimilate the habits and work on the following beneficial highlights:

-Avoid eating in a supine position – this will increase your risk of inhaling food into your lungs.
+Avoid eating in the supine position - this will increase your risk of inhaling food into your lungs.

 Sleep with your head held high.